lpego/mzb-suite/docs/source/files/project_structure.rst

     ..     **TODO** Maybe good idea to create copies of this config, with per-experiment naming, or create a branch of the repo, etc. Make sure to version those also, with good commit names.

 - ``results/``: is created by default upon running the scripts or workflows, and is meant to contain the outputs of the different modules.
 Each module has its own folder, and each script is named after the module it implements.
 - ``workflows/``: contains the workflows bash scripts (`.sh`), that allow to run one or multiple modules with shared parameters (e.g. on the same dataset).
-Running parameters are also declared in this bash scripts; refer to :ref:`files/examples/Workflow files` for a more detailed explanation.
+Running parameters are also declared in this bash scripts; refer to :ref:`files/how_to_use:Workflow scripts` for a more detailed explanation.

 The file ``environment.yml`` contains all the minimal dependencies for the project, and should install the functions in ``mzbsuite`` as well.
 However, if this does not work, the ``mzbsuite`` package can be installed separately using the ``setup.py`` file in the ``mzbsuite`` folder, via ``pip`` (see :ref:`here <pip_install_mzbsuite>`)